 Dianne Karg Baron

-Studio Jeweller & Instructor, www.diannekargbaron.com
+Studio Jeweller & Instructor, www.diannekargbaron.com and

 "Jen has been an invaluable second pair of eyes as I was preparing my manuscript.
 On the technical side, she offered copy editing suggestions and comments that helped the pages flow more effectively.
 She asked insightful questions, and through answering them, I was able to add bonus material that made the book feel even more complete and valuable.
 Most importantly, she took the time to get to know me, and to understand the philosophical impulse behind what I was writing and who I'm writing for.
 Her approach is warm and affirming - I came away from our session feeling even more excited about my project!"